Series 713.1P - Post-Issuance Debt Compliance

 Adopted: July 2013

-1. In accordance with Policy 713, Post-Issuance Debt Compliance, the district’s responsible authority (director of finance and operations or his or her designee) will perform the following procedures for all of the district’s outstanding debt.
+1. Introduction - As directed by Policy 713, Post-Issuance Debt Compliance, the Director of Finance and Operations of the District (or designee) will perform the following Post-Issuance Debt Compliance Procedures for all of the District’s outstanding debt.

 2. General Post-Issuance Compliance